Welcome to our easy-to-follow and fun ten-step drawing tutorial! Today, we are going to draw a ladybug!

 Step 7 – Add the ladybug’s spots!

-One of the most distinctive parts of a ladybug is the spots all over their body.
+One of the most distinctive parts of a ladybug is the spots all over their body, just like cows.
 Did you know that the color of a ladybug’s spots begin to fade as it gets older?
 We need to add this unique pattern to our drawing now.

 Draw several circles evenly placed throughout the body.
 They should each be about an inch wide.
 Some will be cut off by the edge of the body or wings.
 It doesn’t have to be perfect!
 Refer to the photo for this.